-- Final not cumulative. - All consist of combination of objective, identification and essay questions. - Study sheet and list of essay questions given out approx. one week before. - Some essay questions may be take home (yet to be determined)
+- Final not cumulative. - All consist of combination of objective, identification and essay questions. - List of essay questions given out approx. one week before. - Some essay questions may be partially take home (yet to be determined)

-Identification terms ("IDs") will consist of individuals, places, programs, and events.
+Short answer identification terms ("IDs") will consist of individuals, places, programs, and events.
 Lists of terms will be given out at stages in the course.
 They will also be related to group and discussion activities at various points.
 For EXAMs you will describe terms in a full paragraphs and explain their historical significance, and including time, place, and key facets.
 You will usually want to connect a term to other material we are studying, such as larger themes or issues.
 Worth about 30%-40% of exams.
 Essay questions will require longer answers (2-4 pages in many cases) that are well organized, clear, and supported by evidence.
 Worth about 40% of exams (these MAY be takehome essays) There will also be several (no more than 10-12) objective questions on exams.
 Worth about 20% of exams.

-Make-up exams or quizzes will not be given except under extraordinary circumstances.
-Students who must miss an exam because of illness or family emergency must leave me an email or phone message PRIOR to or immediately after the exam (or quiz).
+Make-up exams or quizzes will not be given except under exceptional circumstances.
+Students who must miss an exam because of illness, family emergency, or unforeseen circumstances must leave me an email or phone message before test, or ASAP after the exam or quiz but before next class.